PhilippeW83440/CarND-Path-Planning-Project/README.md

 The critical point now is to properly define the start and end conditions.

 For the start conditions, there is no other choice than using a point from the previous generated trajectory.
-To ensure continuity for the position, speed and acceleration.
-The point has to be placed somewhere on the previous generated trajectory where the position has not yet been reached in practice by the vehicle.
-In the implementation below we are typicaly using the 8th point (so 8 * 20ms) in the previous 50 points (1 second) generated trajectory.
+To ensure continuity for the position, speed and acceleration, the point has to be placed somewhere on the previous generated trajectory where the position has not yet been reached in practice by the vehicle.
+In the implementation below we are typicaly using the 8th point (so 8 * 20 ms) in the previous 50 points (1 second) generated trajectory.
 This is a tradeoff here to account for:
 * simulator latency on one side.
 When we send a trajectory to the simulator and get an answer back, usually 3 points have been consumed.
 Then we compute a new trajectory; send it to the simulator.
 But while we compute a new trajectory, the simulator is still consuming points from the previous trajectory.
-So the 8th point here is to make sure that we start a new trajectory from a point that has not yet been consumed: applied in practice by the simulator or our vehicle.
+So the 8th point here is to make sure that we start a new trajectory from a point that has not yet been consumed (applied in practice by the simulator or our vehicle).
-* take into account new sensor fusion to adapt (re compute) the trajectory to take into account new information.
+* take into account new sensor fusion information to adapt (re compute) ASAP the trajectory.
 As soon as we have new sensor fusion information, we would like to re evaluate our trajectory.
 So idealy every point, every 20 ms here.

 Now you may be wondering why are we then evaluating a trajectory for 50 points if we only use 8 points and then recompute a new trajectory ?
 This is for collision avoidance checks.
 We generate the trajectory over a 1 second horizon to check for potential future collisions.